SmartyVan/hass-timezone-setter/README.md

 Set your Home Assistant system timezone dynamically using either:
 - A direct [IANA timezone string](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g., `America/New_York`)
-- Or geographic coordinates (`latitude` and `longitude`) via [timezonefinderL](https://timezonefinder.readthedocs.io/) on device!
+- Or geographic coordinates (`latitude` and `longitude`) via [timezonefinderL](https://timezonefinder.readthedocs.io/en/latest/1_usage.html#timezonefinderl): a fast and lightweight python package for looking up the corresponding timezone for given coordinates on earth entirely offline!

-This integration is useful for mobile installations (like RVs or boats), or automations that require adjusting the system timezone based on location.
+This integration is useful for mobile installations (like vans, RVs or boats), or automations that require adjusting the system timezone based on location.
 Best of all, it does not require an internet connection.

 ---